Destinations Greece The Cyclades Mykonos

 Must orderred prawn linguine + a magnum of rosé

-Psarou beach since 2003 — the original luxury beach club, the table that defined the Nammos international brand (Cannes, Dubai, Limassol, all came after).
-Sunbeds €120–250 a pair in August, lunch typically €150–300 a head, the magnum-of-rosé sport is real.
+Psarou beach since 2003 — the table that defined the Nammos brand before Cannes, Dubai and Limassol came after.
+Sunbeds and lunch both run well into the hundreds per head in August, and the magnum-of-rosé sport is real.
 If you came for the cliché, this is it; if you came for the Mykonos that's already happened, this is the one to compare everything else against.

 Scorpios Mykonos